SignalGo/SignalGo-full-net/README.md

 7.Using best security algoritm for send or receive data

-8.call methods from http GET and POST protocol (like call from browser) or upload and download files and manage Controllers like asp.net MVC
+8.Call methods from http GET and POST protocol (like call from browser) or upload and download files and manage Controllers like asp.net MVC

-9.support async await methods
+9.Support async await methods

-10.full logging systeam
+10.Full logging systeam

-11.manage data exchanger to customize model properties in send and receive data without create new class
+11.Manage data exchanger to customize model properties in send and receive data without create new class

 12.Ip limitation for call methods

-13.easy to manage permissions with attribute you can customize your permissions before client call methods
+13.Easy to manage permissions with attribute you can customize your permissions before client call methods

 14.Automatic handle object references and pointers in serialize and deserialize system

 and other fetures...

+## Simple Usage:

 After you learn it [ServiceContractAttribute](https://github.com/SignalGo/SignalGo-full-net/wiki/ServiceContract-(Attribute)) you can create your simple Service with this attribute.